RileyMathews/transcriber/README.md

 The idea is to have a simple app that focuses on playback features to support fine grain listening controls for a single track.
 Features like playlists and more generic 'audio player' features will likely not be added.

+# Installation
+I plan to eventually try to add this package to the AUR.
+But for now installation via source is required.
+A simple clone and `cargo install --path .` should get the binary installed.

+# Usage

+`transcriber /path/to/wave/file.wav`

 ## Features
 * Create loop section
 * Create and jump to bookmarks within a track